Look, I haven’t had a job in years.

 Option #1 – Brute Force Method

 If you’re a particularly creative person, you can try your hand at coming up with a great domain name by yourself, off the top of your head.

 This was much easier years ago, when fewer good domain names were taken, but it’s still possible if you get creative.

 Pick any domain name registrar (where you can purchase the domain), and then search for the domain names that you come up with.
 It will tell you if the domain is available to purchase or not.

 Note that you should try to avoid using hyphens in a domain name, even if the domain name registrar is trying to give you the deal of the century.
 If you’re brand new, take some time and review this list of domain name best practices.

-Some of the most highly rated domain registrars are:
+One of the most highly rated domain registrars is Domain.com